 -

-Heavy Armor Elite Combat
+Heavy Armor Elite Defense

 • You can use any type of heavy personal armor with no penalty on stealth or spellcasting rolls.